Antiz96/arch-update/README.md

 When the icon is clicked, it launches the relevant series of functions to perform a complete and proper update starting by refreshing the list of packages available for updates, display it inside a terminal window and asks for the user's confirmation to proceed with the installation (it can also be launched by running the `arch-update` command, requires [yay](https://aur.archlinux.org/packages/yay "yay") or [paru](https://aur.archlinux.org/packages/paru "paru") for AUR packages update support and [flatpak](https://archlinux.org/packages/extra/x86_64/flatpak/) for Flatpak packages update support):

 *The colored output can be disabled with the `NoColor` option in the `arch-update.conf` configuration file.*
+*The list of pending updates can be displayed at anytime by running `arch-update -l` or `arch-update --list`.*
 *The versions changes in the packages listing can be hidden with the `NoVersion` option in the `arch-update.conf` configuration file.*
 *See the [arch-update.conf documentation chapter](#arch-update-configuration-file) for more details.*